MrVal042/Taskly/README.md

 ## Conclusion

-Taskly demonstrates a complete, functional web application that integrates backend logic, database management, frontend rendering, and responsive design.
-It reflects the core skills taught in CS50 and provides a strong foundation for more advanced applications.
+Taskly demonstrates a complete, functional web application that integrates backend logic, database operations, templating, and responsive frontend design, reflecting the core skills taught throughout CS50 and provides a strong foundation for more advanced applications.